devalab/ML4Science-2025-Workshop/README.md

 4. Choose your runtime: `Runtime → Change runtime type` and select CPU or GPU as needed
 5. Run the cells sequentially using `Shift + Enter` or run them all together using the commands from the menu.

+## Datasets

+Some notebooks required you to download and upload datasets to Google Colab manually.
+You can find all such datasets in this [Google Drive folder](https://drive.google.com/drive/folders/12btzOf8pJ32kyjQuh1RaYRytBAsFNDk8?usp=sharing).

 ## Notebooks

 ### Introductory Notebook